turtlebot/turtlebot4-user-manual/troubleshooting/faq.md

 Once the Pi has restarted, call `sudo systemctl restart hciuart`.
 Now you can run `sudo bluetoothctl` again and the bluetooth controller should be found.

-### 4. OAKD topics not present
+### 4. OAK-D topics not present

-There is an automatic power-saving mode that shuts down the OAKD topics when the robot is docked.
+There is an automatic power-saving mode that shuts down the OAK-D topics when the robot is docked.
 Undock your robot.

 ## Common issues with the user PC